 Finally, the statute of limitation on a car accident involving you and a government entity (state, local or federal) is six months from the date of the accident.
 If the entity denies the claim, you have another six months from that date to file a personal injury lawsuit claim against the responsible government entity.

 Learn How Megeredchian Law Can Help

 Interested in legal guidance for your car accident claim?
-We encourage you to speak directly with one of our attorneys today!
-Contact us or call us now at (888) 243-2050.
+We encourage you to speak directly with one of our auto accident lawyers today!
+Contact us or call us now at (888) 243-2050 to schedule a free case evaluation.
 You may also submit an online contact form and we will get back to you within the hour.

 Car Accident FAQs

 Should I let my own insurance company cover the medical bills related to my car accident?

 Yes, your health insurance can cover your medical bills.
 Your attorney will know how to make sure both you and your insurance provider receive a reimbursement after the settlement.